 Preview Product Rating Price

-In the game 'The Legend of Zelda: Tears of the Kingdom', which is available exclusively on the Nintendo Switch, the end credits flicker across the screen after around 100 hours of play and a consumption of 12 kWh.
-With the Nintendo Switch With the same energy consumption, you can play for more than twice as long as with a high-end PC.
+When exclusively on the Nintendo Switch For the available game 'The Legend of Zelda: Tears of the Kingdom', the credits flicker across the screen after around 100 hours of play and a consumption of 12 kWh.
+With the Nintendo Switch you can play for more than twice as long as with a high-end PC with the same energy consumption.
 Extrapolated over a year, if you watch video games for 10 hours per week, the energy requirement is between 64 kWh (Nintendo Switch) and 270 kWh (high-end PC).

 According to the survey, almost 23 percent of players pay attention to how much Electricity them per month for gaming* consume from video games.
 31 percent say they take the power consumption of the devices into account when purchasing them.
 One way to significantly reduce energy consumption when gaming is to use consoles or smartphones instead of a stationary computer.